samthebest/dump/BasicSecurity.md

 For example Forums, Stupid websites that want you to register, etc.

 Use a password manager, like this one https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd.
 Do NOT use a password manager for Gmail.
-Do NOT use the same password for secondary passwords as your master passwords.

 ## 2 Multi Factor Authentication